This article has been updated from a post originally published on 4/19/17.

 It would be nice to imagine that every employee could count on receiving the medical and dental care they need as an automatic part of their compensation package.
 But the reality is very different in today’s America, especially in light of COVID-19’s record unemployment numbers.

-Not only is the cost of healthcare constantly on the rise, but many employers have cut back drastically on the level of benefits they can offer employees, with some even eliminating company-funded insurance programs or job positions altogether.
+Not only is the cost of healthcare constantly rising, but many employers have also cut back drastically on the level of benefits they can offer employees, with some even eliminating company-funded insurance programs or job positions altogether.
 And if you are part of the rising group of self-employed or freelance employees, you’re also likely on your own to find coverage.

-While these facts can be stressful and disappointing at times, it’s important to realize that lacking access to traditional insurance benefits doesn’t mean that there are no viable alternatives for hard-working Americans to afford the healthcare services they need.
+While the situation is undoubtedly frustrating, it’s important to understand that lacking access to traditional insurance benefits doesn’t mean that there are no viable alternatives to afford the care you need.

-The simple oral health habits we all learned as children are easily your best weapon in your fight against tooth decay, gum disease, and - by extension - rising dental care costs.
-If you brush twice a day, floss once a day, and visit your dentist every six months for a cleaning and exam, you’ll likely spend far less on dental care in the long run, and avoid a lot of pain and frustration too.
+The simple oral health habits we all learn growing up are easily the best weapons in your arsenal against tooth decay, gum disease, and, by extension, rising dental care costs.
+If you brush your teeth twice a day, floss once a day and visit your dentist every six months for a cleaning and exam, you’ll likely spend far less on dental care in the long run.

 A dental discount program is an excellent way to access all kinds of dental services, such as exams, cleanings, crowns, bridges and fillings, for 20-50% off normal fees.
-Since a discount program is not insurance, many of the rules governing how it’s administered are different, allowing for low monthly or annual fees for membership.
-In fact, dental discount plans like Dental Solutions costs less than $10 a month, and it includes everyone in a household.
+Since a discount program is not insurance, many of the rules governing how it’s administered are different, allowing for low membership fees on a monthly or annual basis.